 2. You can ditch the inline power switch and use a smart outlet

-A little info about the Smart outlet.
 For those who aren't aware, this outlet connects to your smart device through your home WIFI and control via an app.
 You can name the outlet whatever you want.
-For example, I labeled it ''Lamp For The Boss'' now I can say [turn on the ''Lamp For The Boss'' ] and the outlet will turn on.
+For example, I labeled it ''Lamp For The Boss."
+Now I can say [turn on the ''Lamp For The Boss'' ] and the outlet will turn on.
 It's pretty straightforward.
-Most importantly, it will make you look cool, well at least for that moment :).
+(Most importantly, it will make you look cool -- well at least for that moment :).

 Hope you enjoyed this project, I sure did!
 If you like to see what i'm up to next, follow me on the links below.
 Until next time have a good one!